Supersedure Cells: Should You Leave Them? (UK)

 Will this reduce honey production?

-There may be a short pause, but the colony often recovers quickly with a new queen.
+There may be a short pause in brood production during the changeover, but the colony often recovers well once the new queen is established.

 Supersedure is one of the most natural and efficient processes in a beehive.
-In most cases, the best thing a beekeeper can do is recognise it — and allow it to happen.
+In most cases, the best thing a beekeeper can do is recognise it, understand why it is happening, and allow the colony to complete the change with as little disruption as possible.